Qinhuai Lantern Fair: Fairs in Ming, Qing, and Republic of China era

 After establishing the Ming dynasty, the Hongwu Emperor made Nanjing his capital.
-In order to create an ambiance of prosperity, he actively supported the holding of Lantern Festival.
+To create an ambiance of prosperity, he actively supported the holding of the Lantern Festival.
 Afterward, the duration of the festival was increased to ten nights, making it the longest lantern festival in Chinese history.
 Every year, the Hongwu Emperor spent large amounts of money, material, and manpower in order to produce a substantial number of lanterns to draw people to the lantern fair.

-After the Manchu people entered into China Proper and established Qing dynasty, they continued and developed the local tradition.
-The classic, Dream of the Red Chamber, describes the bustling view of lanterns.
-Every year on Lantern Festival, hordes of people gathered in the vicinity of the Confucius Temple with gongs and drums making ear-piercing noises, the liveliness surpassed even the celebrations in Ming dynasty.
+After the Manchu people entered into China proper and established the Qing dynasty, they continued and developed the local tradition.
+The classic Dream of the Red Chamber describes the bustling view of lanterns.
+Every year during the Lantern Festival, hordes of people gathered in the vicinity of the Confucius Temple with gongs and drums making ear-piercing noises; the liveliness surpassed even the celebrations in the Ming dynasty.

 In 1864, the Xiang Army sieged and took Nanking, destroying much of the infrastructure in the process.
 This greatly hampered the traditions of the Lantern Festival in Nanking.
 Tseng Kuo-fan attempted to have celebrations reach their former glory by dredging the Qinhuai River and rebuilding the Confucius Temple in 1865.
 His efforts brought in a recovery of the tradition.

 At that time, businessmen from Huizhou enjoyed their fame in lantern making.
 Soldiers of the Xiang Army encamped in Nanking at that time also were adapt at making lanterns, which also contributed to the wide variety of lanterns.
-During Republic of China era, the area around the Confucius Temple was known for its lantern markets.
-However, due to perennial civil warfare, lantern fairs frequently suffered.
+During the Republic of China era, the area around the Confucius Temple was known for its lantern markets.
+However, owing to perennial civil warfare, lantern fairs frequently suffered.
 In 1937, the invading Imperial Japanese Army occupied Nanking, causing great damage to the Confucius Temple.
 Lantern fairs were suspended due to warfare once more.
 It was not until after 1939 that a small number of lantern merchants would occasionally be in the vicinity of the Confucius Temple.
-After 1945, due to the hyperinflation caused by the Chinese Civil War, regular civilians did not have the ability to put on such celebrations, and the tradition of Lantern fairs nearly disappeared.
+After 1945, due to the hyperinflation caused by the Chinese Civil War, regular civilians did not have the ability to put on such celebrations, and the tradition of lantern fairs nearly disappeared.